korpling/pepperModules-GenericXMLModules/README.md

     genericXml.importer.sMetaAnnotation=//a/@att

-will result in a a SNode object representing the element-node \<a\> having a SMetaAnnotation object with the `SName` 'att' and the `SValue` "value".
+will be mapped to an SNode object representing the element-node \<a\> having a SMetaAnnotation object with the `SName` 'att' and the `SValue` "value".

 ### genericXml.importer.sMetaAnnotation.sDocument

-Xml documents often also contain sections for metadata of the entire document, for instance the name of the author of the document, the year of creation, or the mothers tongue of the author etc..
-For dealing with such a case, you can use this flag, to mark an element or an entire subtree as a metadata section.
+Xml documents often also contain sections for metadata of the entire document, for instance the name of the author of the document, the year of creation, or the mother tongue of the author etc..
+For dealing with such a case, you can use this flag to mark an element or an entire subtree as a metadata section.
 Each attribute-node of such an element or subtree is mapped to a SMetaAnnotation object having its name as `SName` and its value as `SValue` and is added to the list of metadata of the SDocument.

 The following xml fragment